mathewgaohu/Notes/LampedMassMatrix/README.md

 2. An anvanced way is to use Gauss-Lobatto points and compute the integral with Gauss-Lobatto quadrature.
 In this setting the mass matrix will automatically be diagonal (or approximately diagonal).
 This is what I am looking for.
 But how to apply it in FEniCS?
 3. Another way seems to be scalling.

+Based on the references I found, there is no direct way to implement GLL on 2D quadrilateral meshes.
+But it shouldn't be too hard.
+I found a file 'quadrature_schemes.py' in FIAT, where it use 'ref_el.product' to deal with quadrilaterals.
+I guess it tensorize the 1D scheme.
+I need to check it and then the problem is reduced to finding GLL for 1D, which I think is already there.

 reference:
 - Three ways to lamp the mass matrix. https://scicomp.stackexchange.com/questions/19704/how-to-formulate-lumped-mass-matrix-in-fem/19714